 The Arm Cortex-M55 AIoT SoC design platform is an AIoT subsystem that allows custom SoC designers to integrate their hardware circuits and embedded software for differentiation.
 The platform is developed by TSRI (Taiwan Semiconductor Research Institute) to support academic research on SoC design.
 It's built on the Arm Corstone-300 reference package, featuring the Cortex-M55 CPU and Ethos-U55 NPU.

-You can use the filters below to restrict this based on Technology or Skills.There has been much request within the SoC Labs community for an Arm A-Class SoC that can support a full operating system platform, undertake more complex compute tasks and enable more complicated software loads.
-The Cortex-A53 is Arm's most widely deployed 64-bit Armv8-A processor and can provide these capabilities with power efficiency
+There is growing interest within the SoC Labs community for an Arm A-Class SoC that can support a full operating system, undertake more complex compute tasks and enable more complicated software directed research.
+The Cortex-A53 is Arm's most widely deployed 64-bit Armv8-A processor and can provide these capabilities with power efficiency.

-This project aims to design and implement a high capacity memory subsystem for A series CPU based SoCs.
+This project aims to design and implement a high capacity memory subsystem for Arm A series processor based SoC designs.
+The current focus of the project is the design and implementation of a Memory Controller for DDR4 memory.

 The Synopsys HAPS® System adds additional capabilities to the FPGA-based prototyping environments SoC Labs can use to support projects.
 The HAPS® system provides a greater amount of logic resources supporting development of larger SoC designs.
 It can be used to support multiple projects simultaneously.
 It is used by many semiconductor companies, including arm for their CPU verification.
 This collaboration project will use the HAPS® system in SoC Labs projects and share with the community experience in utilising such systems.